 The house at 2017 Lanihuli Drive satisfies criterion A of the National Register in that it represents American style architecture in Hawaii during the early transformative years on Oahu during the Territorial Period.
 Hawaii was profoundly changing after annexation by the United States and the type of sub-division-suburban development was new to Hawaii and reflected the neighborhood design and architecture of those from America.
 The colonial aspect of the architecture also reflected the new residents of the island.
 This type of development (suburban grids) and architecture was atypical in Hawaii prior to the arrival of Americans.
 The development of this region of Oahu began in the 1910s.

+United States Department of the Interior

+National Park Service / National Register of of Historic Places Registration Form

+NPS Form 10-900 OMB Control No. 1024-0018

+House at 2017 Lanihuli Drive Honolulu, HI Name of Property County and State

 Maps of available lots in the College Hills/Manoa area were published in the Honolulu-Star Bulletin so that browsers could select their lots in Honolulu's premier neighborhood.
 The names of families who had purchased lots were printed alongside.
 Some of the names included were: H.M.
 Alexander, C.H.
 Atherton, C.H.
 Baldwin, C.M.
 Cooke, Grace Cooke and Frank Dillingham.
 This list was letting the potential buyers know who their neighbors would be.

-United States Department of the Interior

-National Park Service / National Register of History oric Places Registration Form

-NPS Form 10-900 OMB Control No. 1024-0018

-The House at 2017 Lanihuli Drive Honolulu, HI Name of Property County and State
+The Atherton family also had vested financial interest in the Manoa area and sold its interests for the development of the region.
 The prices posted in the articles of the period varied from \$6,500 to \$10,000 (for the lot and the house).
 The neighborhood was a venture of Castle & Cooke Real Estate.
 The area has a distinct stock of Colonial Revival/Arts & Crafts style homes.
 Lanihuli Drive was laid out as early as 1910.
 It appears the area was developed over a course of 20 years.